scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The authentication of data-plane traffic and control messages requires a highly efficient and ideally stateless system to achieve bandwidths of several Gbps on commodity hardware, and to avoid creating opportunities for DoS attacks.
 SCION comprises a component called  DRKey, which enables high-speed data-plane elements, like border routers, to derive symmetric cryptographic keys from local secrets only.
 This DRKey component is used to authenticate SCMP messages.
 Today's Internet also lacks a fundamental mechanism to share a secret key between two end hosts for secure end-to-end communication.
 Existing approaches (i.e., SSH) resort to trust-on-first-use (TOFU), where a host's initial public key is accepted without verification.
 DRKey addresses this issue as well.
 For more information, refer to the draft {{I-D.garciapardo-drkey}}.

 The CP-PKI is based on certificates that follow the X.509v3 standard {{RFC5280}}.
-There are several professional industry-grade implementations, e.g., by SIX, the main financial infrastructure and service provider in Switzerland.
+There are already several professional industry-grade implementations, e.g., by SIX, the main financial infrastructure and service provider in Switzerland.
 Trust within an ISD is normally bootstrapped with an initial ceremony.
 Subsequent updates to the root of trust are handled automatically.

-SCION is built around an unique trust model, allowing mutually distrustful entities to communicate.
+SCION is built around a unique trust model, allowing mutually distrustful entities to communicate.
 This justifies the existence of the CP-PKI, which differs from existing PKI architectures.
 Thanks to the CP-PKI, control and data plane packets are authenticated.
 This helps avoiding some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.

 # Additional components
 This document mainly focuses on describing the fundamental components needed to run a minimal SCION network.
+**CdK: If this document mainly focuses on the description of the fundamental components, why this section "Additional components"?
+To explain this, it would be good to add one or two sentences here why we also have this section about additional components in the draft.**

 ## Transition mechanisms {#transition-mechanisms}